Disputes Arising from Real Estate Lease Agreements

 Land Plot

-A land plot can be leased for agricultural, commercial, or residential purposes, allowing the tenant to use the land while the ownership remains with the lessor.
+Land plots may be leased for agricultural, commercial, or residential purposes — with the ownership remaining with the lessor.

 Enterprise and Other Property